theabhisheksinha/CAST-HL-SBOM-IN/CYCLONEDX_SUPPORT.md

 ### ✅ CAST Highlight Data Integration

+#### **Clean Property Names**

+As of v2.1.1, all property names have been standardized by removing the 'cast:' prefix, resulting in cleaner, more consistent output.
+For example:
+- `cast:languages` → `languages`
+- `cast:releaseDate` → `releaseDate`
+- `cast:origin` → `origin`
+- `cast:lastVersion` → `lastVersion`

+This improves readability and compatibility with third-party tools while maintaining all the same valuable information.

 The generator maps CAST Highlight API data to CycloneDX format:

 | CAST Highlight Field | CycloneDX Field | Description |